Grigori Rasputin: Aftermath

-Two workmen noticed blood on the railing of the Petrovsky Bridge and found a boot on the ice below, and police began searching the area.
+After two workmen discovered blood on the railing of the Petrovsky Bridge and a boot on the ice below, police began searching the area.
 Rasputin's body was found under the river ice on 1 January (O.S.
-19 December) approximately 200 meters downstream from the bridge.
-Dmitry Kosorotov, the city's senior autopsy surgeon, conducted an autopsy.
-Kosorotov's report was lost, but he later stated that Rasputin's body had shown signs of severe trauma, including three gunshot wounds (one at close range to the forehead), a slice wound to his left side, and many other injuries, many of which Kosorotov felt had been sustained post-mortem.
+19 December), approximately 200 meters downstream from the bridge.
+Dmitry Kosorotov, the city's senior autopsy surgeon, examined the body.
+Kosorotov's report was lost, but he later stated that Rasputin's body had shown signs of severe trauma, including three gunshot wounds (one at close range to the forehead), a slice wound to his left side, and other injuries, many of which Kosorotov felt had been sustained post-mortem.
 Kosorotov found a single bullet in Rasputin's body but stated that it was too badly deformed and of a type too widely used to trace.
 He found no evidence that Rasputin had been poisoned.
-According to both Douglas Smith and Joseph Fuhrmann, Kosorotov found no water in Rasputin's lungs, and that reports Rasputin had been thrown into the water alive were incorrect.
+According to both Smith and Fuhrmann, Kosorotov found no water in Rasputin's lungs and reports that Rasputin had been thrown into the water alive were incorrect.
 Some later accounts claimed that Rasputin's penis had been severed, but Kosorotov found his genitals intact.

 Rasputin was buried on 2 January (O.S.
-21 December) at a small church that Anna Vyrubova had been building at Tsarskoye Selo.
+21 December) at a small church that Vyrubova had been building at Tsarskoye Selo.
 The funeral was attended only by the imperial family and a few of their intimates.
 Rasputin's wife, mistress, and children were not invited, although his daughters met with the imperial family at Vyrubova's home later that day.
-The Imperial family planned to build a church over his grave site.
-However, his body was exhumed and burned by a detachment of soldiers shortly after the Tsar abdicated the throne in March 1917, so that his grave would not become a rallying point for supporters of the old regime.
+The imperial family planned to build a church over Rasputin's grave site.
+However, his body was exhumed and burned by a detachment of soldiers on the orders of Alexander Kerensky shortly after Nicholas abdicated the throne in March 1917, so that his grave would not become a rallying point for supporters of the old regime.